lxc/incus/doc/howto/storage_pools.md

     incus storage set <pool_name> size=<new_size>

-This will only work for loop-backed storage pools that are managed by LXD.
+This will only work for loop-backed storage pools that are managed by Incus.
 You can only grow the pool (increase its size), not shrink it.